Saber Abdel Aziz al-Douri: Military career

 He was later appointed to several political posts.
 Between 1996 and 2001 he served as Governor of Karbala Province, and following this he served as Governor of Baghdad Province from 2001 to 2003.

 Iraqi Special Tribunal

-Aziz was charged by the Iraqi Special Tribunal with war crimes relating to his role as the Director of Military Intelligence during the al-Anfal Campaign.
-Aziz was found guilty and given a life sentence.
+Aziz was charged by the Iraqi Special Tribunal with war crimes and crimes against humanity relating to his role as the Director of Military Intelligence during the al-Anfal Campaign.
+He was found guilty and sentenced to life in prison.